rotki/docs/usage-guides/pnl.md

 Finally you can get a CSV export by pressing the "Export CSV" button.
 This export is meant to be imported into Google Sheets.
 Press the button and then choose a directory to write the CSV files to.
 Once done you can import the CSV files into Google Sheets via its import menu.

+> [!IMPORTANT]
-CSV export only works for the latest report generated in the active session.
+> CSV export only works for the latest report generated in the active session.

 Following are definitions for the all_event document's columns